Did you know that November is stomach cancer awareness month?

 I didn’t know what my odds were of having the mutation since my dad hadn’t had the test done, so in August, I took it upon myself to see my doctor in Norway and was referred to the genetics department in Bergen.

 5 weeks ago, I was sitting anxiously in the waiting room with Bjørnar at the side of me.
 We were both invited into a room with two Doctors, where we sat and talked at length about stomach cancer, genetics and the tests I could have done if the result were to come back positive.
-I was also told that I was the first case in Norway with Hereditary Diffuse Gastric Cancer, so they were very excited to be meeting with me!
+I was also told that I was the first potential case in Norway with the CDH1 mutation, so they were very excited to be meeting with me!

 They told me that I would receive the results in 4-6 weeks and during this time, my family insisted the test would come back negative.
 I on the other hand, did try to mentally prepare myself as much as possible for the latter.
 After all, I knew I could potentially be opening up a can of worms!

 So since I’m back in England now until late December, my next appointment isn’t until January where I will be having genetic counselling and discussing what to do next… Annual gastroscopies or to have a gastrectomy?!